rollbar/docs/api/teams.md

 In Rollbar, users are allowed to access projects if they are part of a team that can access that project.
 Teams belong to accounts, and can be associated (many-to-many) with Projects and Users.

+These calls require an account-level access token, which should be provided in the query string.
+The prefix for all URLs is `https://api.rollbar.com`

 <!-- Sub:[TOC] -->

 ----